daanvancamp/gomoku-AI/README.md

 # This branch won't receive any updates anymore, please navigate to the other branch.
 Version 1.4 is the stable, but doesn't contain the latest features.

+Switch to the other branch...This one is temporary.

 # started from gomoku-thesis-proj, but we changed and improved almost everything.
 https://github.com/Mig26/gomoku-thesis-proj